NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 		- Underlying infrastructure can also change
 	- Domains can change
 	- Domains are harmonized
+		- Combination of tools and human collaboration to reach consensus
 		- Repeated content is collapsed
 		- Misplaced content is moved, either to other domains or to core
 		- New content is added